microsoft/Atlas/README.md

 * Establishing a repository for collaboration on common in-progress and stable workflows, and default location for common workflows

-* Shared workflows for larger scenarios, e.g. ASP.NET Core services on Kubernetes with VSTS CI/CD, Azure VM clusters, Azure DNS, ATM, and ALB for geo-redundant load balancing and service routing
+* Shared workflows for larger scenarios, e.g. ASP.NET Core services on Kubernetes with Azure DevOps CI/CD, Azure VM clusters, Azure DNS, ATM, and ALB for geo-redundant load balancing and service routing

 ----